Badminton chief apologizes, players thrown out

 ”I think to blame China is also not fair.

-“I think the BWF (Badminton Wold Federation) should take a look at the history of the last tournaments before they make judgements.”
+“I think the BWF (Badminton Wold Federation) should take a look at the history of the last tournaments before they make judgments.”

 The disqualification polarized players and team officials.